ezoerner/c-star-path-j/README.md

 Implementation of `StructuredDataAccessSupport` for CQL3.
 Uses the [Datastax Java Driver](https://github.com/datastax/java-driver) for transport and low level operations.

-Note: The tests currently are all system tests and require a local Cassandra 1.2+ database to be running.

 To use structured data in a CQL3 table, the following data modeling rules apply:

 * There must be a designated path column and it must be the first clustering key,